Dogs are meant to live active lives!

 - Herbs and spices.
 Are you growing mint in your garden?
 Add that to various areas where your dog likes to use his nose.

 - Farm animal scents.
-We use our chickens and all the wonderful smells as a way toenrich our dogs when we take afternoon walks.
+We use our chickens and all the beautiful smells as a way to enrich our dogs when we take afternoon walks.

 - Wind chimes can be fun toys that offer new sounds to cats and dogs.
-Note that if your dog is super sound sensitive to choose chimes that are “softer” sounding!
+If your dog is super sound-sensitive, choose chimes that are “softer” sounding!

 5. Feeding enrichment

 This enrichment area is all about making mealtime more interesting!
-Hand feeding can be enriching for dogs that need to learn to use a soft mouth.
+Hand feeding can enrich dogs that need to learn to use a soft mouth.
 Ask our staff about these below toys!
 We sell them all!
-One is for kibble (puzzle toy) and the others you could hide in a sandbox.
+One is for kibble (puzzle toy), and the others you could hide in a sandbox.